JOIN US …

-Monthly for an energetic, fun-filled dance experience where the music is upbeat, the laughter is contagious, and the people are welcoming.
-Because most have never tried Line and/or Square Dancing before, it’s the perfect place to get comfortable on the dance floor!
+Monthly for an energetic, fun-filled dance experience where the music is upbeat, the laughter contagious, and the people are welcoming.
+Because most have never tried Line and/or Square Dancing before, it’s perfect place to get comfortable on the dance floor!
 No partner needed, no experience required, suitable for all ages.

-Line Dancing is …
+LINE DANCING is …

-A synchronized group dance where individuals perform a repeating sequence of steps while arranged in lines, all facing the same direction.
+A synchronized group dance where individuals perform a repeated sequence of steps while arranged in lines, all facing the same direction.
 There is little to no physical contact between dancers.
 It is a social activity that can be enjoyed by people of different skill levels without the need for a partner.

-Step 1: Each team of dancers form a square of eight people, two per side.
+- Each team of dancers form a square of eight people, two per side.

-Step 2: The Caller (dance instructor) teaches the calls (dance steps) and puts them together to form a dance.
+- The Caller (dance instructor) teaches the calls (dance steps) and puts them together to form a dance.

-Step 4: Repeat Steps 1 to 3.
+- Repeat Steps 1 to 3.

 What to Wear?